marla-gsng/marla-gsng/README.md

 - 👨‍💻 All of my projects are available in my **Pinned Repositories** (below).

-- ⚡ Fun fact: **I am also quite the music nerd and avid series and movie fan**
+- ⚡ Fun fact: **left the life of a music journalist to find new inspiration in tech !**

 <h3 align="left">Connect with me:</h3>
 <p align="left">